BMW i Vision Dee

 The BMW i Vision Dee is an electric concept car marketed by the German car manufacturer BMW.
 It is a model of the BMW i sub-brand.
+It reached production by 2025.

 History

-On January 4, 2023, BMW presented the i Vision Dee at the Consumer Electronics Show in Las Vegas.
+On 4 January 2023, BMW presented the i Vision Dee at the Consumer Electronics Show in Las Vegas.

-According to BMW CEO Oliver Zipse, the car "demonstrates the possibilities that the combination of hardware and software opens up."
+According to BMW CEO Oliver Zipse, the car "demonstrates the possibilities that the combination of hardware and software opens up".
 This allows the driver to use the digital potential.
+According to the CEO, the design was inspired by an old chessboard from 1967.
 The central control is a mixed reality slider that transforms the windshield into a portal of digital experiences periodically.
 Shy-Tech technology touch sensors allow the vehicle owner to set digital content levels.
 In terms of dimensions, the model is close to the BMW 3 Series.
-To "communicate" with the driver, a voice assistant is built into the car.
+To communicate with the driver, a voice assistant is built into the car.
 He expresses emotions not only with his voice, but also with lighting equipment.
 Instead of touch screens, there is a head-up display on the windshield.
 The car also changes color.

 The i Vision Dee is planned to mass-produced in 2025.